maxludden/supergene-v2/books/book04/md/chapter-1341.md

 “Don’t go yet!
 Talk to me.”
 Han Sen wanted to learn what the sheep had expected of him.

-“A weak *ss creature like you probably doesn’t even have a geno core.
+“A weak ass creature like you probably doesn’t even have a geno core.
 I need someone special, bub.
 I need someone who can heal or support others.
 Finding a random creature that can take pleasure in destroying stuff is easy, and I can assuredly find one stronger than a scrawny kid like you, bub.”
 The sheep then ran off.

 Han Sen was confused by this, and so he turned his head to ask Bao’er, “Did I just get insulted by a sheep?”